 This is where the video, as well as audio, is valuable to the investigation.
 An audio forensic expert can synchronize the audio in chronological order.
 Forensic audio enhancement can help hear the events that occurred and remove any unwanted sounds to help synchronize the recordings.
 Begin with the event that took place the earliest.
 In this case, it would be the police officer’s dash-cam, as it is always running.
 Next, find the portion of audio that starts the witness footage.
 Listen for a certain sound or yelled phrase for reference, and when you find that sound source from the officer’s dash-cam video, you’ll know that this is where the witness began recording.

 This can also be done by visually inspecting the waveform.
 Large, quick spikes in the level can make it very easy to quickly sync the audio.
 Most software will also allow you to zoom in closely on the waveform so you can line the waveform up as closely as possible.

 Synchronization does not always go so smoothly.
-Sometimes different frame rates are used in different videos, which can alter the speed of how the different videos play back.
-Most modern digital recording technology is self resolving and does not have this issue, but there are still devices that do not.
-These can cause the video and audio to be in sync at one point, but slowly drift apart throughout the video.
-It?s important to be aware of this so scientific adjustments can be made to make sure that all the events are synchronized as accurately as possible.
+Sometimes different frame rates are used in different videos, which can alter the speed of how the different videos playback.
+Most modern digital recording technology is self-resolving and does not have this issue, but there are still devices that do not.
+These can cause the video and audio to be in sync at one point but slowly drift apart throughout the video.
+It’s important to be aware of these so scientific adjustments can be made to make sure that all the events are synchronized as accurately as possible.

 Not all cases will give the expert this much to work with, but when working with multiple clips of the same occurrence, having a critical ear can be invaluable to understanding the timeline of the situation.
 Video can be powerful, but its direct counterpart, audio, can be essential to finding the cause of confusing and misleading investigations.